 - Amazon Black Friday: You can currently get everything from 4K TVs to 8K TVs discounted right now.
 It even has some Black Friday soundbar deals worth taking advantage of.

-- Best Buy Black Friday: There’s no shortage of cheap TVs in Best Buy’s Black Friday Sale, and its Black Friday Price Guaranteed offer makes it one of the best places to shop.
+- Best Buy Black Friday: There’s no shortage of cheap TVs in Best Buy’s Black Friday Sale.

-- Target Black Friday: Target’s is no stranger to a 4K TV deal, and its Black Friday sale is filled with them.
-They’re protected by a Black Friday Price Guarantee too, so get browsing!
+- Target Black Friday: Target is no stranger to a 4K TV deal, and its Black Friday sale is filled with them.

-- Walmart Black Friday: Walmart has the largest catalog of Black Friday TV sales available now, and it’s offering to refund the difference should they drop more between now and November 27.
+- Walmart Black Friday: Walmart has the largest catalog of Black Friday TV sales available now.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.

 - The best Cyber Monday TV deals for 2020

 - Konka shows off WebOS-based smart TVs ahead of CES 2021

 - This 75-inch LG 4K TV just got a $200 price cut at Best Buy

 - 5 TV trends coming out of CES 2021